firefart/rt-docker/Readme.md

 ## Prerequisites

-- [Docker](https://docs.docker.com/get-docker/) with the `compose` plugin
+- [Docker](https://docs.docker.com/get-docker/) with the `compose` plugin or `podman` with `podman-compose`
 - an external SMTP server to send emails
 - an external IMAP server to receive emails from
 - an external Postgres database

 ## Instruction

-To start use either `./dev.sh` which builds the images locally or `./prod.sh` which uses the prebuilt ones from docker hub.
+To start use either `./dev.sh` or `./dev_podman.sh` which builds the images locally or `./prod.sh` or `./prod_podman.sh` which uses the prebuilt ones from docker hub.
 Before running this you also need to add the required configuration files (see Configuration).

 ## Configuration